Bill Martini

-William John Martini (born February 10, 1947 in Passaic, New Jersey) is a senior United States district judge of the United States District Court for the District of New Jersey, having been in active service from November 14, 2002, to February 10, 2015.
-Martini is one of twenty-four judges seated on the New Jersey District Court, and his highest profile case to date was the corruption trial for former Newark Mayor Sharpe James.
+William John Martini (born February 10, 1947) is a senior United States district judge of the United States District Court for the District of New Jersey, having been in active service from November 14, 2002, to February 10, 2015.
+Martini is one of 24 judges seated on the New Jersey District Court, and his highest profile case to date was the corruption trial for former Newark Mayor Sharpe James.

-Before his judicial service, Martini was a Republican Party politician who represented New Jersey's 8th congressional district in the House of Representatives, where he served from January 3, 1995 – January 3, 1997.
+Before his judicial service, Martini was a Republican Party politician who represented New Jersey's 8th congressional district in the House of Representatives, where he served from January 3, 1995 to January 3, 1997.

 Early life and career

-Martini graduated from Passaic High School.
+Martini was born in Passaic, New Jersey.
+He graduated from Passaic High School.
 He received a Bachelor of Arts degree from Villanova University in Philadelphia, and received his Juris Doctor from Rutgers School of Law—Newark in 1972.
+Martini clerked for the Hon.
+Joseph P. Hanrahan, on the Superior Court of New Jersey, from 1972 to 1973.

-Martini started his career as an assistant in the Hudson County prosecutor's office in 1973.
-The following year, he was named an Assistant United States Attorney in the U.S. Attorney's Office for the District of New Jersey, and served in that post until 1977.
+Martini then worked as an assistant in the Hudson County prosecutor's office in 1973.
+The following year, he was named an assistant United States attorney in the U.S. Attorney's Office for the District of New Jersey, and served in that post until 1977.
 He went into private practice after that.

 Martini would eventually land in Passaic County again, and won election to the city council in Clifton, New Jersey in 1990.
 He would add a position on the Passaic County Board of Chosen Freeholders in 1992.

 In 1994, the Republican Party nominated Martini for Congress in New Jersey's 8th congressional district.
 He faced off against one-term incumbent Herbert Klein, who had fallen out of favor with the voters.
-Riding that, plus the wave of the 1994 Republican Revolution's disillusion with the Democratic Party, Martini defeated Klein and took one of the 54 seats in the House of Representatives the Republicans gained that year.
+That, and the wave of the 1994 Republican Revolution, helped Martini defeat Klein and flip one of the 54 seats in the House of Representatives the Republicans gained that year.
 In addition, he was the first Republican to win an election in the district since Gordon Canfield won his last re-election bid in 1958.

-Martini was defeated for re-election in 1996 by Paterson mayor Bill Pascrell, and was one of eight Republican Representatives elected in the 1994 Republican Revolution to be defeated in their re-election bids.
-He has not run for political office since then.
+Two years later, Martini was defeated for re-election in 1996 by Paterson mayor Bill Pascrell in his final run for political office.
+This made him one of eight Republican Representatives elected in the 1994 Republican Revolution to be defeated in their re-election bids.

-In 1999, the Governor of New Jersey Christine Todd Whitman named Martini to the Board of Commissioners of the Port Authority of New York and New Jersey, a post in which he served for three years.
+In 1999, the Governor Christine Todd Whitman named Martini to the Board of Commissioners of the Port Authority of New York and New Jersey, a post in which he served for three years.

+Federal judicial service

 On January 23, 2002, Martini was nominated for a judgeship of the United States District Court of New Jersey by President George W. Bush, was confirmed on November 14, 2002 and received his commission on November 19, 2002.
-Martini was one of nine judges appointed by President Bush to the District Court of New Jersey and was the first to be seated.
 He assumed senior status on February 10, 2015.